mala14/fmcm/REVISION.md

 ===================

-v0.2.76 (2021-06-02)
+v0.2.76 (2021-06-17)

 Minor css fixes to pagination.
 That it wont disappear at a specific @media value.
 Fixed css border top and bottom in closed cases list.
-Fixed pagination link that pointed to a test page.
+Fixed width @media on new case.
+Fixed column name @media on case view.
+Removed added html tags from texfield to database.
+Added a dashboard with a graph from: [https://www.chartjs.org](https://www.chartjs.org/)

 -------------------